thekaushal01/Offline_Module_For_IRIS/rpi5_yolo_whisper/PI_CAMERA_FIX.md

 - Try different cable
 - Try different camera module
 - Check for physical damage
+- For Arducam cameras: Check if requires special drivers

 **If this works but Python fails:**
 ```bash